 Frank Philipson

 Frank Phillipson is senior scientist and professor at Maastricht University in Computational Operations Research, specialized in optimization in telecommunication, energy and logistics networks.
-Most of our current work is focused on finding new computational techniques for optimization and machine learning using the quantum computer.
+Most of our current work is focused on finding new computational techniques for optimization and other hardware accelerators.

 Professorship chair